-Just as I predicted, this is – yes, already – my favourite album of the year.
-I tried to keep this review short, but failed.
+Just as I predicted, this is – yes, already – my favorite album of the year.
+I tried to keep this review short but failed.

 The best release of the new XANDRIA yet!

 After XANDRIA parted ways with their original singer Lisa Middelhauve, the band also started to take some distance from the genre that had defined their music for many years: Gothic.
 Almost ten years later, the band has established its sound in the realms of Symphonic Metal and has now released the best album from this new XANDRIA-era – “Theater Of Dimensions”.
 The second full-length album and third release with classical soprano Dianne van Giersbergen explores the limits of the band’s comfort zone for sure and may hint to greater development of their sound and songwriting for the future.

 The record offers the listener 75 (!) minutes of new music, divided into two parts by a folky, instrumental piece called ‘Céilí’: the first part displays a progression of the characteristic sound of their last few releases with catchy choruses and melodies, while the second part feels like stepping into a different dimension – a dimension of theatre, tragedy and progressive metal.
 If that’s not pushing boundaries, I don’t know what is!